StefanGerrits2/Frontend-Applications/README.md

-# The past of toys
+# The Past of Toys

 ![home](https://user-images.githubusercontent.com/45566396/67979685-1484a800-fc1d-11e9-932d-c96fbc4388b6.png)

 ## Description

-This is an app to visualize data for NMVW wereldculturen.
+This is a web application I made for a school project to visualize data for NMVW wereldculturen.
 The data I chose to visualize is all the data about toys.
-They will be able to see which toys kids had in the past and how they looked.
-They will be asked which toys they have right now so they can compare them with the past.
+There are different toy categories you can see.
+Each toy will has it's own information which will be shown in a list.
+I made this application with a javascript framework called Svelte.

+##### Target audience:

+I made this application for chilrden.
+This way they can compare the toys from the past with the toys they have right now.
+I think this will teach them a lot about history in a fun way.
+They can learn about which materials they used to make toys, which culture it's part of and how toys developed over time in general.

 ## Features

 * Selecting a toy category
 * Being able to view all of the toys from that type
-* Routing in navigation to a different toys category
+* Routing to different toys categories
+* Dynamically rendering all data from an API
 * Responsive website

 ## Installation